anodyne/nova3-guide/user/pages/04.themes/02.tutorial/docs.md

     category: docs
 ---

-Let's create a basic theme that will cover some of the most basic things you may want to do with your own themes.
+Let's create a theme that will cover some of the basic things you may want to do with your own themes.

 We'll start by creating the skeleton of our theme.
-You can use the Artisan `nova:make:theme` command to set your theme up quickly, but for further clarity, we'll do all of our setup manually for this theme.
+You can use the Artisan `nova:make:theme` command to set your theme up quickly, but we'll do all of our setup manually for this theme.

-1. Create a directory in the root `/themes` folder called __emerald__
+1. Create a directory in the root `/themes` folder called __spectrum__
 2. Create a directory in your theme called __design__
 3. Create a directory in your `design` folder called __css__
-4. Create a file called `custom.css` in the `design/css` directory
+4. Create a file called __custom.css__ in the `design/css` directory

 You now have the minimum required structure for your theme!

 ```
 /themes
-    /emerald
+    /spectrum
         /design
             /css
                 custom.css
 ```

 !
-Since the Settings page hasn't been built, you'll need to manually modify the `theme` field in the settings database table to be `emerald` otherwise you won't see any changes.
+Since the Settings page hasn't been built, you'll need to manually modify the `theme` field in the settings database table to be `spectrum` otherwise you won't see any changes.
 Also note that you'll need to be logged out to see these changes since they apply to the site as a whole and not the theme associated with your user account.

 Let's start by changing up the page header for every page in our theme.